corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/basic-cordapp/setup.md

     weight: 1000
 ---

-After you have completed this tutorial, you will know how to create two modules containing the required setup to build your CorDapp.
-You will create the following modules:
+After you have completed this tutorial, you will have modified the CSDE environment to make it ready for building your CorDapp.

-* `ledger-utxo-example-apples-app` - This is where you will write your application logic.
-* `ledger-utxo-example-apples-contract` - This is where your object definitions will be placed.
+You will have also created three packages within the existing CSDE project structure.

 {{< note >}}
 The packages are not required but they define a suggested structure for you to follow.